A foreclosure in any given state generally takes one of two paths: judicial (through the court system) or nonjudicial (out of court).

 A lender that otherwise could go forward with a nonjudicial foreclosure under state law might choose to foreclose through the courts in any of the following situations.

 After you sign a mortgage or deed of trust, the lender records it in the land records to establish lien priority.
-Priority determines who gets paid first out of the proceeds after a foreclosure sale.
+Priority determines who gets paid first from the proceeds after a foreclosure sale.

 But if the mortgage or deed of trust isn't recorded, the lender will likely have to foreclose judicially to establish its priority.